ga-wdi-boston/unix-cli/README.md

 search for the save command (indeed, any command) using the command palette.
 Try it by bringing up the palette with `⌘ + ⇧ + p`.
 Then search for "Save".

-Lets quickly take a peek inside the file we jsut created in our terminal.
+Lets quickly take a peek inside the file we just created in our terminal.
 Type `cat name.txt`.

 Now type `open name.txt`.